 Caring for a client’s pet is a big responsibility.
 If a cat runs away or a dog is injured, you could face a lawsuit.
 Pet sitter insurance protects against the unique liabilities of running a small pet sitting business, including lawsuits filed by pet owners and medical costs from injuries.

-These policies provide coverage for the most common pet sitting risks.
+These insurance policies cover the most common risks of pet sitting.

 This policy covers basic risks, such as accidental pet injuries or customer property damage.
 Bundle with commercial property insurance for savings in a business owner’s policy.